 The World Health Organisation (WHO) defines active ageing as “the process of optimizing opportunities for health, participation and security in order to enhance quality of life as people age”.
 While the term can refer to physical exercise, it’s so much more than that.
-Active ageing also encompasses the participation in a mix of social, economic, cultural, spiritual and civic activities, in order to remain actively involved in life after retirement.
+Active ageing also encompasses the participation in a mix of social, economic, cultural, spiritual and civic activities.
+These activities help one to remain actively involved in life after retirement.

 Now, while active ageing may not be the elusive elixir of life, it can help us live more productive years as the pace of life slows down.
 Retirement, coupled with the general aches and pains of getting older tend to steer us down an inactive path.
 And inactivity, has all sorts of negative effects from high blood pressure, to depression.
-According to Victoria’s Better Health Channel, the earlier one starts living a healthy and active life, the more likely you’ll lead a healthier life as you age.
+According to Victoria’s Better Health Channel, the earlier a person starts living a healthy and active life, the more likely they are to lead a healthier life as they age.
 So if active ageing is something you’d like to try, read on to bring yourself a little closer to it.

 First of all, no amount of physical activity is going to help you become more active in life if you’re not living in a positive environment.
 Your environment is an integral part of your journey towards active ageing, and should not be ignored when reassessing your life.
 Your environment refers to your everyday living situation, whether you’re making use of an aged care facility, or still living in your own home.
 A positive environment includes feeling safe at home, access to fresh air and/or views, as well as access to transport services if you are no longer driving.